Working in Partnership: Q&As

 The questions below are questions that members of the Working Group have been asked.
 There may not be one single answer, but these are the answers that were agreed by the group.
 The working group has organised the questions under headings but there is considerable overlap between headings.

 Q. Often we find with learners that are dyslexic or that might be, there are behavioural problems.
 Many staff are unsympathetic to the dyslexia because of the extreme behaviour which disrupts classes and prevents others from learning.
 Who should be dealing with this as many teachers don’t see these youngsters as their responsibility?

 A. We firstly need to get a full picture of the young person and their needs.
-It is important to work with the family - that is, mother and father - even though they may be living apart.
-Both parents will be important to the child, and may be able to help considerably.
+It is important to work with the family – that is, parents and carers – even though they may be living apart.
+Both parents or carers will be important to the child, and may be able to help considerably.
 If parents are apart, the child may be playing one off against the other, so just by agreeing a joint approach, this can help.
 Consider the school setting.
 Are there problems with some teachers but not with others?
 Are there problems in some subjects and not in others?
 What seems to be causing the problems in specific subjects?
 Is the youngster simply not coping?